 I’m quite sure that I had never truly prayed before.
 I know some who did, and swore by it.
-But most people I know did not pray, and I saw no need for it, no calling to it.
-It was not until I watched with my own eyes as the tree line instantaneously receded from the nearby mountainside like a children’s flip book of the falling of winter changing the leaves from green to auburn to a brittle desiccated brown, reducing the work of a month into a few moment’s time that my mortality shivered in my heart and my mouth dropped open.
+But most people I know do not pray, and I have never seen a need for it, or felt a calling to it.
+It was not until I watched with my own eyes as the tree line instantaneously receded from the nearby mountainside like a children’s flip book of the falling of winter changing leaves from green to auburn to a brittle desiccated brown, reducing the work of a month into a few moment’s time, that my mortality shivered in my heart and my mouth dropped open.

 “My god” I said.

 Amidst it all, insane massive screeching flocks of birds descended the mountainside as frantically as if they were escaping a forest fire.
 They perched on rooftops and power lines and hoods of cars, the trees vacant behind them.

 Most were unable to escape before the air ran out, they ever made it off that mountain to ground low enough where there was still air to breath, so the deaths of the mountain trees and mountain creatures furthered the cycle even more so the atmosphere shuddered to lower and lower tiers of altitude.
 My eyes fixed on the highest green tree on the mountain and I tried to breathe.

 The old man saw me.
 I went to him.
 He looked me in the eyes and began to pray.
 “Oh God of Life: transparent omnipresent, we call upon you though you are diminished.
 You are the We, you are the Aggregate.
 You know that when death spreads, you recede, and when you do not hold us, we too shall die.
 Oh Life of God, opaque independent, we call upon you though you are diminished.
 You are the I, you are the spark of the ages.
 It is only through your agency that we can sustain our selves.
 I call upon you now, show us what must be done.”